fluxo-kt/fluxo/README.md

 * Common data states in a [`fluxo-data`](fluxo-data) module *(Success, Failure, Loading, Cached, Empty, Not Loaded)*.
 * Side jobs for long-running tasks (MVVM+ DSL).
 * Bootstrap (initialization side job).
-* Leak-free transfer, delivery guarantees [[1](https://github.com/Kotlin/kotlinx.coroutines/issues/1936), [2](https://gmk57.medium.com/unfortunately-events-may-be-dropped-if-channel-receiveasflow-cfe78ae29004)] for intents and side effects.
+* Leak-free transfer, delivery guarantees[^el1][^el2] for intents and side effects.
-* Strictly not recommended, but JVM `Closeable` resources partially supported as a state and side effects.
+* Strictly not recommended, but JVM `Closeable` resources are experimentally supported as a state and side effects.
-  * The previous state will be closed on change.
+  * The previous state is closed on change.
-  * Side effects closed when not delivered.
+  * Side effects are closed when not delivered.
   * However, no clear guarantees!
 * Intentionally unopinionated, extensible API: you can follow guides or use it as you want.
 * Well tested.